Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Relational Factored MDPs

-Since an action can be applied to each person concurrently, the amount of possible actions is exponential due to the power set, i.e., all possible combinations for all persons.
-To prevent the exponential explosion, we introduce rfMDPs to group objects and actions.
-For modeling indistinguishable objects, we require all functions used in the rfMDP to be oblivious about the exact object, i.e., permuting the objects does not alter the output, and ensure that the functions work on representatives for each group.
-We start by defining rfMDPs as a mixture of fMDPs and a parfactor model.
-Afterwards, we investigate and define the effects on the actions and rewards.
+Now, we present the first-order representation for the state and the action space as well as the transition function, which allows to efficiently represent indistinguishable objects as well as concurrent action, which then in turn can be exploited by an appropriate algorithm.
+To that end, we present Foreplan in the next section.

 We define rfMDPs based on fMDPs, but include a parfactor model inside the state and action space and transition function.
-That is, the state variables can now contain PRVs, which are then used in the transition model and the reward function.
+That is, the set of state variables can now contain PRVs, which are then used in the transition model and the reward function.
 Also, we have \emph{action PRVs}, whose value is chosen by the agent.
+Basically, we keep the same semantics as in Definition~\ref{definition:mdp} and only change the representation to exploit indistinguishable variables.
 In the following definition we use the term \emph{interpretation} of a set for a truth-value assignment to each element in the set.